EmperDeon/Organizer/README.md

 - Add class for loading old versions of storage file

   So, if current version 5 and file version is 2, class will apply migrations 3, 4, 5

+- Add files storage (convert file to base64, and encrypt if needed)

+  Maybe as FilesGroup, with possible encryption (each gorup with separate key)